Notice of Pre-AIA or AIA Status

 4. Considering objective evidence present in the application indicating obviousness or nonobviousness.

-a situation value calculation unit configured to calculate the situation value based on the measured value acquired by the sensing unit (0049 teaches calculates a variation value which indicates a difference between the obtained initial value and the current pressure value); and
+Saitou discloses a situation value calculation unit configured to calculate a situation value based on the measured value acquired by the sensing unit, wherein “the microcomputer 8 calculates a variation value 74 which indicates a difference between the obtained initial value 72 and the current pressure value.”
+See Saitou, para [0049].
+The calculated variation value constitutes a value indicating a state according to the sensed tire-pressure situation.
+Saitou discloses condition-responsive output, wherein, when the variation value exceeds the alert value, “the microcomputer 8 outputs an alert signal.”
+See Saitou, paras [0042] and [0050].

-Per claim 2, Saitou teaches comprising a condition setting unit configured to receive the condition from the outside of the information processing device via the coil, and to set the condition in the condition storage unit (0035 teaches coil antenna receives radio waves of command signals transmitted from the body side module.
+Per claim 2, Saitou teaches comprising a condition setting unit configured to receive the condition from the outside of the information processing device via the coil, (0035 teaches coil antenna receives radio waves of command signals transmitted from the body side module.
 The command signals received by the coil antenna are supplied to the semiconductor device.
 0045 teaches the semiconductor device determines whether or not the tire side module 15 has received an initialize command as the command signal through he coil antenna.
 0045-0046 teaches the CPU accesses the memory and initializes the data stored in the table).

 Per claim 6, Saitou teaches comprising: a situation value storage unit configured to store a history of the calculated situation value (0042, 0048-0049 teaches memory stores a table that includes history of sensed data wherein initial reading and updated readings are stored); and a reception unit configured to receive an external request (0035 teaches the antenna receives radio waves of command signals transmitted from the body-side module), wherein the output unit reads the situation value corresponding to a period designated in the request from the situation value storage unit, and outputs the read situation value (0049 teaches the variation data indicative of the current variation value 74 is transmitted to the body-side module.
 0040 teaches the table 70 stores various temperature ranges and sets of tire pressure information).